dkim949/dkim949.github.io/index.md

 # Welcome to My Data Science Portfolio

 As a passionate Data Scientist, I specialize in leveraging advanced analytics and machine learning to solve complex business problems.
-This portfolio showcases my expertise across various domains of data science, from predictive modeling to MLOps.
+This portfolio showcases my expertise across various domains of data science.
+If you’re interested in a more detailed breakdown of my technical skills, feel free to explore the interactive dashboard I’ve created, which showcases the tools and technologies I work with.

 **[🚀 Explore My Interactive Skills Dashboard 🚀](https://dkim-skills.streamlit.app)**